 Are you an armchair archaeologist?
 Inspired by spiritual traditions?
 Are you a foodie fan of the Mediterranean diet?
-Then you will absolutely adore the island nation of Cyprus, a history-lovers paradise set in the stunning ambiance of a beguiling azure sea, exquisite golden beaches and endless sunny skies.
-And with BCD's Travel Insider Cyprus Itinerary, you have a road map to the rich cultural and heritage sites of Cyprus.
+Then you will absolutely adore the island nation of Cyprus.
+A history-lovers paradise, it's set in the stunning ambiance of a beguiling azure sea, exquisite golden beaches and endless sunny skies.
+And with BCD's Travel Insider Cyprus Itinerary, you have a road map to its rich sits of cultural heritage.

 Cyprus Itinerary - Table of Contents (Quick Links)

 A Day in the Life of a Monk

 Logistics & Lodging